hrcorval/behavex/README.md

 > behavex --rerun-failures ./<OUTPUT_FOLDER>/failing_scenarios.txt

-To avoid the re-execution to overwrite the previous test report, we suggest to provide a different output folder, using the "-o" or "--output-folder" argument.
+To avoid the re-execution to overwrite the previous test report, we suggest to provide a different output folder, using the **-o** or **--output-folder** argument.

 It is important to mention that this argument doesn't work yet with parallel test executions